-Homes are no longer flying off the shelves, and bidding wars are becoming more and more common, if not a foregone conclusion.
+The few homes that are out there are flying off the shelves, and bidding wars are becoming more and more common, if not a foregone conclusion.

-While some are quick to scream “Another housing crisis!,” for me it signals the return of a healthy housing market, one in which both buyers and sellers have leverage.
+While some are quick to scream “Another housing crisis!,” for me it just reinforces the housing market dynamic we’ve seen over the past year and change.

-In reality, the past few years have been crazy – you shouldn’t have to write a letter to the seller begging them to accept your offer.
+Sure, the past few years have been crazy – but you shouldn’t have to write a letter to the seller begging them to accept your offer.

 Simply put, don’t be a desperate home buyer.
 Or a desperate buyer of anything.
 If you are, you’ll likely get ripped off, or at the least pay more than you need to.